 Coalition: In DRF terms, a Coalition is a formal partnership between three or more organizations to collaboratively carry out a national- or mid-level project.
 The Coalition must be led by an Organization of Persons with Disabilities and each member of the Coalition should have a clear role in project implementation, defined in a Memorandum of Understanding (MoU).

 Emergent: An organization that is younger than two years old (from date of legal incorporation) and which brings the voice of a new population of persons with disabilities into the public realm.

 Fiscal Sponsor: A formal arrangement – made via a Memorandum of Understanding (MoU) – in which a legally registered non-profit organization sponsors an organization that may lack legal registration status or is in the early stages of development.

-Grantee Capacity Survey: This is an annual survey sent to grantees by DRF to measure grantees’ capacity to advocate on the rights of PWDs, including their ability to plan, implement, and evaluate advocacy activities, as well as their growing knowledge of the rights of PWDs as outlined in the CRPD,
+Grantee Survey: This is an annual survey sent to grantees by DRF to measure grantees’ capacity to advocate on the rights of persons with disabilities, including their ability to plan, implement, and evaluate advocacy activities, as well as their growing knowledge of the rights of persons with disabilities as outlined in the CRPD,

 Grassroots: Refers to organizations or project activities that are based in rural areas.

 Human Rights: Human rights are rights inherent to all human beings, whatever our nationality, place of residence, sex, national or ethnic origin, colour, religion, language, or any other status.
 We are all equally entitled to our human rights without discrimination.
 These rights are all interrelated, interdependent and indivisible.
 Universal human rights are often expressed and guaranteed by law, in the forms of treaties, customary international law, general principles and other sources of international law.
 International human rights law lays down obligations of Governments to act in certain ways or to refrain from certain acts, in order to promote and protect human rights and fundamental freedoms of individuals or groups.